mickymacirl/CI-P4-ICSB/README.md

 * Used *[Using Labels and Milestones](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels)* for information on create project labels and milestones.

 * Used *[Adding and creating labels for GitHub Issues](https://www.youtube.com/watch?v=KoFBpfSFmuY)* for information on setting more than one label.

+## Agile and Agile Project Management

+* Used *[Kanbanize Agile Project Management](https://kanbanize.com/agile/project-management/principles)* for information on Agile and Ailge Project Management

 # Content